 and coordinating across countries

 Working in different countries allows you to build wealth and social security credits in multiple systems.
-Although this is a good thing, understanding how to best navigate the opportunities provided by multiple country rules can be challenging.
+Although this is a good thing, understanding how to best navigate the opportunities provided by several countries rules can be challenging.

 The US and Swiss systems have differences and similarities.
-Both countries rely on three pillars: Pillar I or social security, Pillar II or employer sponsored retirement accounts and Pillar III or individual retirement accounts.
-Two tax treaties: a Totalization Agreement for Social Security taxes and the Income Tax Convention for income taxes, help maximize benefits and avoid double taxation both in the accumulation and in the distribution stage.
+Both countries rely on three pillars: Pillar I or social security, Pillar II or employer-sponsored retirement accounts and Pillar III or individual retirement accounts.
+Two tax treaties, a Totalization Agreement for social security taxes and the Income Tax Convention for income taxes, help maximize benefits and avoid double taxation in both the accumulation and distribution stage.

 Wealth can also be built beyond the three pillars, in taxable investment accounts, real estate and business investments and other income generating assets.

 But of course, retirement planning is not just about building and spending assets after a traditional professional career.
 Planning can take many forms: changing careers or taking a career break, starting a new business, switching to part-time work, taking a sabbatical….there are infinite possibilities.
 We can help you make the best use of your resources to allow you to become financially independent and live your life intentionally in alignment with your values.

 - Understand the differences and similarities between the US social security system and the Swiss AVS/AHV Pillar I system.

 - Understand how the US-Swiss Totalization Agreement works, and the benefits available to you if you have made contributions in both countries.

 - Plan your US and Swiss social security claiming strategies to ensure you receive the highest level of benefits available to you individually, or to you and your spouse.

 - Understand the Windfall Elimination Provision and estimate its impact on your US social security benefits.